-Both the Dome and the bell tower are 91 meters tall, so the total height of the Sacré-Coeur is 221 meters above sea level.
+The dome and the bell tower are 91 meters tall, so the total height of the Sacré-Coeur is 221 meters above sea level.
 The Eiffel Tower is 300 meters tall, and the Montparnasse Tower, 210 meters tall, takes third place on this list.

 9. The Sacré-Coeur Basilica Holds Two Records

-With its colossal dimensions, we can imagine that the Sacré-Coeur must hold some records.
+With its colossal dimensions, we can imagine that the Basilica Sacré-Coeur must hold some records.
 But do you know which ones?